What are we doing?

 - Psychosocial and lab-based assessments – One-on-one interviews capture past history of abuse, brain injury severity, and mental health issues such as PTSD, depression, and anxiety.
 Lab-based tests gauge a variety of physiological and behavioural functions.

-- Education and training – An integrated knowledge translation approach ensures education and training tools are designed to ensure those who work with survivors of intimate partner violence have the knowledge and skills they need to support those who’ve suffered a traumatic brain injury.
+- Education and training – An integrated knowledge translation approach ensures education and training tools are designed to ensure those who work with survivors of intimate partner violence have the knowledge and skills they need to support those who’ve suffered a brain injury.

 * Our work is grounded in recognizing trauma, and its effects on survivors.